Tired of sleeping on that hard, uncomfortable mattress that came with your RV? We don’t blame you—it’s time to upgrade to a better RV mattress!

 Tons of people think that memory foam is the best option when it comes to getting a good night’s sleep.
 For some, a memory foam mattress is the perfect mattress!
 The cooling effect not only helps your body regulate temperature, it relaxes pain you may feel around your joints!

-Memory foam mattresses are made from high-density foam and were originally designed by NASA engineers for astronauts traveling space.
+Memory foam mattresses are made from high-density foam and were originally designed by NASA engineers for astronauts traveling in space.
 Since coming to the market, it’s been an incredibly popular option.

 There are several layers of foam that contour to your body.
 Some mattresses are made entirely with memory foam layers, while others only use memory foam as a top layer.
 You could also get a gel memory foam mattress.